First and Third Trinity Boat Club

 The First and Third Trinity Boat Club is the rowing club of Trinity College in Cambridge, England.
 The club formally came into existence in 1946 when the First Trinity Boat Club and the Third Trinity Boat Club merged, although the two clubs had been rowing together for several years before that date.

-The first boat club associated with Trinity was formed in 1825 and came to be known as First Trinity in 1833 when the Third Trinity Boat Club was formed (a Second Trinity Boat Club was formed in 1831 but did not have a continuous existence until 1840).
+The first boat club associated with Trinity was formed in 1825.
+This club then became known as First Trinity following the formation of Second Trinity Boat Club (circa.
+1830), followed by the Third Trinity Boat Club in 1833.
 Membership of Third Trinity was originally confined to Old Etonians and Old Westminsters.
 Members of Third Trinity were allowed also to be members of First or Second Trinity and often were.
+The Second Trinity was later discontinued.

 The boat club also gives its name to Trinity College's May Ball, which is the oldest such event in Cambridge and originates from the club's celebrations after the victories in the May Bumps.